0x7FF/BooruToolkit/README.md

 ## Known bugs

 - [ ] File deletion in symlink mode isn't handled yet, expect dead links in your tag folders if you delete an image.
+- [ ] TMSU module only works if your db is located in your home directory, modify the script if you want to use a different one.

 ## History

+### TagOrganizer 2.2
+Fixed recursive mode and other minor code improvements.

 ### TagOrganizer 2.1
 Added TMSU support and recursive mode.